Getting Started: E-Rx

 E-Rx Notifications

-There will also be an "E-Rx Notifications" that appears as a red circle with a number on it in the bottom-left menu bar.
-This notifications tab will disappear after the notification/error has been resolved.
-Providers are still able to access e-Rx directly from a patient's profile.
+There will also be an E-Rx Notifications tab that appears as a red circle with a number on it in the left-hand navigation.
+This notifications tab will disappear when notifications/errors have been resolved.

 From here, providers have the option to view the error, or ignore it.
 Ignoring an error will dismiss the notifications within your account but will not necessarily resolve the prescription error.